nezaj/beginner-lifts/README.md

 Also, regarding stretching, you should always make time for this.
 Getting in the habit of stretching and warming up before lifting will help prevent injuries further down the line.
-An injury can seriously, set you back.
+An injury can seriously set you back.
 It's important to establish good habits early on in your lifting career, as doing so may be annoying/harder later.